Connecticut Small Business Loans

 Pursuit is here to meet the funding needs of small businesses throughout Connecticut

-Whether you’re a lifelong Connecticut resident who’s considering launching or expanding a business here or interested in relocating your business to Connecticut, Pursuit has CT small business loans to support your success.
+Whether you’re a lifelong Connecticut resident considering launching or expanding a business here or interested in relocating your business to Connecticut, Pursuit has CT small business loans to support your success with a variety of loan uses.

 - Our Pursuit SmartLoan, available from $10,000 to $100,000, is a terrific option when you need funding for expenses like securing a lease, purchasing inventory, office equipment, marketing and staffing.
 Applying online is easy, approvals take just two business days and funding is typically received within five days of approval.

-- The Connecticut Loan Fund provides low, fixed interest rate small business loans up to $500,000.
+- The Connecticut Small Business Boost Fund provides low, fixed interest rate small business loans up to $500,000.
 This fund is supported by the state of Connecticut to help businesses recover and grow in the wake of the COVID pandemic.
 This loan is a perfect option when you need financing for working capital, inventory, and more to keep your small business moving forward.

-Pursuit helps Connecticut’s small businesses get the funding you need
+Pursuit can help your Connecticut small business get the loan you need

 Pursuit is a leading small business funder that’s helped thousands of businesses in New York, Pennsylvania and New Jersey – and now, we’re thrilled to be part of Connecticut’s small business success, too.
 We offer loan options with flexible uses, competitive interest rates, beneficial terms, and more.
 Look at what we have available along with real-life success stories that show how we’ve helped businesses like yours.
 Then contact us today to learn more about the ways that we can help your Connecticut-based business, too.